loopwerk/loopwerk.io/content/articles/2025-08-02-announcing-django-generic-notifications.md

 # Announcing django-generic-notifications 1.0.0

 Back in 2011, I started a small Django package called [django-generic-notifications](https://github.com/loopwerk/django-generic-notifications).
 It was built for a project I was working on at the time, got seven releases over a few months... and then it more or less died.
-Once I moved on from that original project, there wasn’t much reason to keep maintaining the library.
+Once I moved on from that original project, there wasn't much reason to keep maintaining the library.
 It never gained a big user base, no pull requests or issues came in, and eventually I archived the repository.

 Fast forward to a few weeks ago, and I found myself needing a good, flexible notification system for a new Django project.
 I checked out a few third-party options, but none of them quite fit what I had in mind.
-I wasn’t super eager to revive django-generic-notifications — it was very old, still using South for migrations (yes, that old) — but in the end, I decided to bring it back to life.
+I wasn't super eager to revive django-generic-notifications — it was very old, still using South for migrations (yes, that old) — but in the end, I decided to bring it back to life.
 Or rather, to start fresh.

 So here it is: version 1.0.0 of django-generic-notifications.
 A complete rewrite, with the same core architecture but a modern, cleaned-up implementation.
-It’s more flexible, more powerful, and a lot more useful.
+It's more flexible, more powerful, and a lot more useful.

 ## What is django-generic-notifications?

 At its core, this package helps you send notifications to your users through different channels like email or your website.
-It’s built around the idea of defining notification types in your code, and then letting the library handle how and when to deliver them to your users.
+It's built around the idea of defining notification types in your code, and then letting the library handle how and when to deliver them to your users.

 Want to show a bell icon on your website when a user gets a new comment?
 Easy.
 Want to send them a weekly email digest with grouped notifications?
 Also easy.
 Want to build your own Slack or push notification integration?
 Go for it.